Do you have sleep apnea and need burial insurance?

 With burial insurance, underwriting is different.
 The carrier doesn’t care about all of the fine details.
 They don’t want you to go through a sleep study or any of the other stuff.

 The health questions are all “yes or no”.
 They just want to know if you have sleep apnea or not.
 The question could be as simple as, “in the past 2 years have you been diagnosed or treated for sleep apnea?”
 Or, the question could vary, such as, “do you currently require oxygen?”

 Here is the interesting point.
 Some carriers don’t even ask the question about sleep apnea.
 That is right.
 They don’t care.
 So, if you have sleep apnea, and you have no other significant underlying health conditions, who do you think we will use?
 That is right – the carrier that doesn’t ask the question about sleep apnea.

-Just Yes Or No
+Just Yes Or No Questions On The Application

 (1) do you currently require oxygen use?